Birthday Honours for Larne couple who dedicated more than four decades to fostering vulnerable children

 John Madden, head of Roddensvale School, Larne, receives an MBE for services to education and to children with special educational needs.

-The MBE for services to education also goes to Stephen Mulligan, principal of Mossley Primary School, and Maria Quinn, principal, Abbey Community College, both Newtownabbey.
+The MBE for services to education also goes to Stephen Mulligan, co-principal of Mossley Primary School, and Maria Quinn, principal, Abbey Community College, both Newtownabbey.

 Following the award announcement, Mr Madden said he was “humbled and highly delighted personally” but acknowledged it is a “tribute to the hard work of colleagues, governors, parents and the wider community who have all contributed to make Roddensvale School such a special school”.

-In a statement congratulating all recipients from the education sector, the Controlled Schools’ Support Council (CSSC) made special mention of Mrs Quinn and Mr Madden.
+In a statement the Controlled Schools’ Support Council (CSSC) commended the trio on their awards.

+Mark Baker, CSSC chief executive, commented: “I want to congratulate all those honoured from controlled schools as they make a difference to their community, clearly demonstrating their open to all ethos and their place in the local community through their contribution to the educating of children and young people.

 "The school population has grown by 300 since opening in September 2015.
 Maria has highlighted the challenges being faced by young people in the area and has been part of many projects to do this including working with Monkstown Boxing Club, ensuring that there is a flexible learning approach for many children at risk of leaving education.